SentometricsResearch/sentometrics/docs/README.md

 ## Many and more examples

 Here follow a bunch of examples, from simple to a little less simple.
-Sentiment computation, aggregation, diagnostic tools, visualization, regression - it's all in here.
+Sentiment computation, aggregation, diagnostic tools, visualization, regression -- it's all in here.

-### Example 1: ready-to-use sentiment calculation
+### _**Example 1**_: ready-to-use sentiment calculation

 A simple calculation of sentiment.
 The score is a substraction of the number of negative lexicon words (those with a score of -1) from the number of positive lexicon words (those with a score of 1).